sanjibbehera/KubernetesClusterUpgradeV1.18toV1.19OnUbuntu1804/README.md

 EOF
 sudo sysctl --system

-#### Note that swap space is disabled via the command "sudo swapoff -a"
+<b>Note that swap space should be disabled..</b>
+Disable Swap:- "sudo swapoff -a"
+<b>Why it is required</b>
+The Kubernetes scheduler determines the best available node on which to deploy newly created pods.
+If memory swapping is allowed to occur on a host system, this can lead to performance and stability issues within Kubernetes.
+For this reason, Kubernetes requires that you disable swap in the host system.

 ### Step 3:-
-Installing kubeadm, kubelet and kubectl for Ubuntu OS.
+Installing kubeadm, kubelet and kubectl version 1.18.2 for Ubuntu OS.
 sudo apt-get update && sudo apt-get install -y apt-transport-https curl
 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
 cat <<EOF | sudo tee /etc/apt/sources.list.d/kubernetes.list